-The $^{8}$He beam was produced at 26 A\,MeV with intensity $\approx10^{5}$ pps.
+The $^{8}$He beam was produced at 26 A\,MeV with mean intensity around $10^{5}$ pps.
 The beam was focused on the cryogenic gaseous deuterium target, with a temperature of 27\,K, equipped with the thin stainless-steel and mylar windows.
 The target thickness was $3.7 \times 10 ^{20}$ $\text{atoms} \cdot \text{cm}^{-2}$.
 For the $^2$H($^8$He,$^6$Li)$^4$n reaction the setup allowed us to measure the $^{6}$Li recoil in coincidence with a neutron from the produced unbound $^4$n system.

 The beam particles were identified by the two plastic scintillators, allowing to deduce the energy of the projectile from its measured time-of-flight (ToF).
 The projectile trajectories were reconstructed by the two pairs of multi-wire proportional chambers.
-The special run with the empty target cell was performed to estimate the background conditions, which had $\approx 16 \%$ of the total $^8$He beam time.
+A special run with empty target cell was performed to estimate the background conditions, which was $\approx 16 \%$ of the total $^8$He beam time long.

 The recoil $^6$Li nuclei, appearing in the $^2$H($^8$He,$^6$Li) reaction hit the array of four identical $\Delta E$-$E$-$E$ telescopes.
 The telescope array was located 179 mm downstream the target.
 Each telescope consisted of three layers of silicon strip detectors (SSDs).
-The 20-$\mu$m-thick SSD with a sensitive area of $50 \times 50$ mm$^2$ was divided into 16 strips, the second and the third layers were created by the two identical 1 mm-thick SSDs ($60 \times60$ mm$^2$ with 16 strips).
-The $^6$Li recoils emitted from the deuterium gas target in the $^2$H($^8$He,$^6$Li) reaction in a range $6-24$ degrees in the lab system were detected by this telescope array.
+The 20-$\mu$m-thick SSD with a sensitive area of $50 \times 50$ mm$^2$ was divided into 16 strips, the second and the third layers consisted of the two identical 1 mm-thick SSDs ($60 \times60$ mm$^2$ with 16 strips).
+The $^6$Li recoils emitted from the deuterium gas target in the $^2$H($^8$He,$^6$Li) reaction were detected by this telescope array in a range $6^{\circ}-24^{\circ}$ in the lab system.
 The telescopes allowed to identify $^6$Li with clear separation from the other registered lithium isotopes, see Fig.\ \ref{fig:ND_id} (a).
 The central telescope was installed at the beam line at the distance of 323 mm behind the target.
-It was intended to detect tritons emitted with high energies at the angles smaller than $9^{\circ}$ in the laboratory system.
+It was intended to detect tritons emitted with high energies at the angles smaller than $9^{\circ}$ in the lab system.
 The telescope consisted of one 1.5-mm-thick double-sided SSD ($64 \times 64$ mm$^2$, with 32 strips on each side) followed by a square array of 16 CsI(Tl) crystals.
 The crystals had a cross section of $16.5 \times 16.5$ mm$^2$ and thickness 50 mm each.